In this article I’ll give an overview of classic, direct response marketing based business principles and attitudes.

 - Profitable Advertising.
 Direct response based advertising allows for cost-effective advertising.
 Every marketing dollar spent gets measured.
 Every advertisment gets tracked, nothing is wasted.
 What doesn’t work gets improved or discarded.
 What works gets scaled.

 - Powerful Lead Generation.
-Ideal outcome and goal for (direct response based) lead generation advertising: Spend $1 to get $1+ revenue plus a new client on our buyers list.
+Ideal outcome and goal for (direct response based) lead generation advertising: Spend $1 to get back $1+ in revenue plus gaining a new client on our buyers list.
 We can sell to that person over and over again later.

 - Efficient Business Process.
 Direct response marketing is ideal for most small businesses to guide potential customers / leads from vague interest to making the sale.
 Modern (online) platforms allow for highly targeted advertising, this is powerful.